The Horse-Devil and the Witch: The Girl and the Horse

-As they fly through the air, they are pursued by his relatives.
-To elude their pursuers, they shapeshift into a spring (the princess) and a golden ladle (Kojabey); then into a rose garden (the princess) and a garden-keeper (Kojabey); and finally into a rosebud (the princess) and a yellow snake coiled around it (Kojabey).
-His mother tries to persuade him to come back with her, but Kojabey, still in snake form, confesses that he taught his wife the secrets of the peris and the patience of the divs; she taught him to cry and laugh like a human being; that by "adding a human soul" into their lineage, they can become humans, and that he prefers that fate instead of living like a semi-human.
-His mother takes it all in, gives her blessing to their union, and asks Kojabey to be henceforth named Sabur-Khan ("King of Patience"), and his wife Sabur-Khatun ("Queen of Patience").
-This tale was classified by Hungarian ethnographer Ákos Dömötör as Turkish type EB 98.

 Emir Nur

 In a Turkish tale published by journalist Enver Behnan Şapolyo with the title Emir Nur, a sultan has a field of beans ready to harvest, but a horse comes and tramples them.
 The following year, the sultan places black pitch around the fields for the horse's next arrival.
 The equine appears and is glued in the pitch.
 The soldiers take the animal to the stables and it keeps neighing.
-The elder princess tries to calm it down, but the horse keeps whinning.
+The elder princess tries to calm it down, but the horse keeps whining.
 When the youngest princess does, the horse calms down.
 One day, the cadette princess is at the stables when the horse turns into a handsome youth.
 The sultan, unaware of this, arranges marriages to his three daughters: the eldest to the grand vizier's son and the middle one to the second vizier's son, then questions his cadette about her choice of husband.
 The girl announces she will marry the red horse in the stables.
 The sultan is furious at the idea, but lets her join with the red horse in the stables.
 One night, the princess takes the red horse and both escape to a corner of the city, where they establish themselves and raise a family with their kids.